Holi0317/homeserver-compose/README.md

 now and then without notice.
 Migration guide would _NOT_ be provided.
 Only initial setup guide is guaranteed to be updated with configuration changes.

+## General assumption
+The configuration assumes the domain would be `holi0317.net`.
+Please amend it if you would like to use this configuration.

 ## Navigation
 Other than the provided `docker-compose.yml` file, this repository also serves as a collection of documentation for setting up services for _my use case_.
 Here are some general advice for